2025–26 St. Thomas (Minnesota) Tommies men's ice hockey season

-The 2025–26 St. Thomas Tommies men's ice hockey season will be the 102nd season of play for the program, the 5th at the Division I level and the 5th in the CCHA.
-The Tommies will represent the University of St. Thomas (Minnesota), play their home games at the Lee & Penny Anderson Arena and be coached by Enrico Blasi in his 5th season.
+The 2025–26 St. Thomas Tommies men's ice hockey season was the 102nd season of play for the program, the 5th at the Division I level and the 5th and final in the CCHA.
+The Tommies represented the University of St. Thomas (Minnesota), played their home games at the Lee & Penny Anderson Arena and were coached by Enrico Blasi in his 5th season.